“Be happy in this moment. This moment is your life. Omar Khayyam

-After reading books like; The Secret, The Happiness Project, Eat Pray Love, Deepak Chopra The Book of Secrets, The Power of Now, The Alchemist, Dr. Phil’s Life Strategies, I started: a happy thought journal on Oprah’s suggestion, exercising each day, sleeping 8 hour per night, eating right, if I couldn’t change my life I changed my mind, started to live in the now and many more changes over the last 10 years trying to find my own personal self made happiness.
+After reading books like; The Secret, The Happiness Project, Eat Pray Love, Deepak Chopra The Book of Secrets, The Power of Now, The Alchemist, Dr. Phil’s Life Strategies; I started a happy thought journal on Oprah’s suggestion, exercised each day, slept 8 hour per night, and ate right. if I couldn’t change my life I decided to change my mind, started to live in the now and made many more changes over the last 10 years trying to find my own personal self made happiness.

 Now that that’s all done, I want to throw in my two cents.

 For me happiness and change go hand in hand.